 Throughout our history, Sunday services and other activities have focused on creating opportunities for individuals to grow through participation.
 We are known for having people of all ages provide special music, for being friendly to every visitor and providing a supportive friendship network for all ages, for our focus on interaction with the natural world, and for supporting social justice awareness and action, including through giving half of our loose Sunday offering to local charities.
 The Society became a Welcoming Congregation in 1998 (renewed in 2020) to support of the LGBTQ community.
 It received Green Congregation certification in 2011.
 Over the years initiatives have been undertaken to support immigrants, the homeless, the Allied Drive area of the neighborhood, to reduce Wisconsin's prison population, and more.
-Most recently, the Prairie Board has been considering the recommendations made by the Prairie committee that studied the UUA report Widening the

-Circle of Concern.
+Most recently, the Prairie Board has been considering the Circle of Concern.
 That report focuses on making the church more deeply welcoming to Blacks, Indigenous, people of color, and those of other marginalized identities such as LGBTQ and those living with disabilities.